Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-New arrivals and visitors to Fort Huachuca should enter the installation through the Van Deman gate, The Van Deman Gate Welcome Center is open 24 Hours a day.
-The Welcome Center can provide information on where to locate troop units, and general information about the installation along with a map to guide visitors to their destination.
+New arrivals and visitors to Fort Huachuca should enter the installation through the Van Deman gate, The Van Deman Gate Welcome Center is open 24 hours a day.
+The center can provide information on where to locate troop units and general information about the installation along with a map to guide visitors to their destination.

 New arrivals start in-processing at their respective units or activities.
-The unit will make an appointment for Soldiers to process through the Personnel Processing Center briefing held on Wednesdays from 7:00 a.m. to 4:00 p.m. at Murr Community Center, Building 51301, located on Cushing Street.
-The briefing offers one-stop service to all incoming permanent party Soldiers.
-Services include the processing of personnel records and travel pay and collection of Medical and Dental Records as well as information overviews from Soldier and Family Readiness Center, Army Education Center, Army Substance Abuse Program and Army Casualty program.
+The unit will make an appointment for soldiers to process through the Personnel Processing Center briefing held on Wednesdays from 7 a.m. to 4 p.m. at Murr Community Center, building 51301, located on Cushing Street.
+The briefing offers one-stop service to all incoming permanent party soldiers.
+Services include the processing of personnel records and travel pay and collection of medical and dental records as well as information overviews from the Soldier and Family Readiness Center, Army Education Center, Army Substance Abuse Program and Army Casualty Program.
 Newcomers will receive the mandatory Suicide Awareness and Prevention briefing by the Religious Support Office.
 Spouses are encouraged to attend.